Read time: 20 minutes

 - Both testosterone, estrogen, and the ratios of testosterone:estrogen inform bone structure

-So, what happens in adults when we start playing around with hormone levels?
-We start seeing bone structural changes.
+So, it’s possible that in adults when we start playing around with hormone levels, we may also see subtle bone structural changes.

 This should be no surprise for some Propecia users — who’ve reported facial structural changes as a side effect of the DHT-inhibiting drug.
 Propecia can inhibit DHT to near-castration levels, and depending on how long someone takes it, facial structural changes are likely unavoidable.